 Dissolving a society requires careful legal compliance.

-Under the Societies Registration Act Maharashtra:
+Under the Maharashtra Society Registration Act:

 - At least three-fifths of members must approve dissolution